Envirometrix/PredictiveSoilMapping/main.md

 <p class="caption">(\#fig:psm-decision-tree)General decision tree in a Predictive Soil Mapping project.</p>
 </div>

-In principle, there are three main types of PSM projects:
+In principle, we recognize three main types of PSM projects:

-A.  PSM projects in new areas — no point observations or samples
+A.  PSM projects in new, previously unmapped, areas — no point observations or samples
     currently exist.

 B.  PSM projects using legacy points — sufficient point data to support
-    PSM exist and are available, but no previous PSM modelling has been implemented in this area.
+    PSM exist and are available, but no previous PSM modelling has been implemented for this area.

-C.  PSM projects aiming at optimizing predictions and usability —
+C.  PSM projects aimed at optimizing predictions and usability —
     Previous PSM models have already been completed but previous results can still be improved / optimized.